Energy marketing and you

 How can I stop being contacted?

-The law says you can tell energy retailers and their sales representatives to stop contacting you.
+The law says you can tell energy providers and their sales representatives to stop contacting you.
 You can do this by:

 • placing a ‘Do Not Knock’ sticker at your front door or gate

-• telling an energy retailer or salesperson to put you on its ‘no contact’ list
+• telling an energy provider or salesperson to put you on its ‘no contact’ list

 • getting on the Australian Government’s Do Not Call Register by registering online or calling 1300 792 958.

-What if I have been misled by energy marketers?
+What if I have been misled by energy salespeople?

-Energy retailers are not allowed to make false or misleading claims about their service.
-Some energy marketers may give you misleading information, such as:
+Energy providers are not allowed to make false or misleading claims about their service.
+Some energy salespeople may give you misleading information, such as:

 • saying your electricity or gas will be disconnected